John C. Quinn

 John Collins Quinn (24 October 1925 – 11 July 2017) was an American journalist and the former president of Gannett Company, and former editor-in-chief of USA Today.

 Personal

 Quinn was born on October 24, 1925, in Providence, Rhode Island, to Kathryn and John A. Quinn.
 He attended Classical High School in Providence and graduated in 1942.
 He graduated magna cum laude from Providence College in 1945, and earned his master's degree from the Columbia University School of Journalism in 1946.
-He married his wife, Lois Richardson, in 1953, and remained married until her death in 2005.
-The couple had 3 sons, John C. "Chips" Quinn Jr., Richard Burnham "RB" Quinn, and Christopher A. "Kiffer" Quinn, and a daughter, Lo-anne Quinn.
+He married his wife, Lois Richardson, in 1953, and remained married until she died in 2005.
+The couple had 3 sons, John C. "Chips" Quinn Jr., Richard Burnham "RB" Quinn, and Christopher A. "Kiffer" Quinn, and a daughter, Lo-Anne Quinn.
 Chips died in 1990 in a car crash, and the Chips Quinn Scholars Program, created by the Quinns to offer journalism students scholarships, training, and internships, was named in his honor.
 Kiffer died in 2014 due to an illness.